-Each month, the U.S. Department of Veterans Affairs issues a report detailing the current claims inventory and backlog for applications requesting disability benefits from the VA.
-In our June 2017 veterans disability benefits statistics snapshot, we take a closer look at how those claims numbers changed in the last 30 days.
+Each month, the U.S. Department of Veterans Affairs issues a report detailing their current claims inventory and backlog numbers.
+In our June 2017 veterans disability benefits statistics snapshot, we take a closer look at how those claims numbers changed during the last 30 days.

 June 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

-Any pension and compensation claims waiting for a determination decision from the VA are included in each month’s statistical report from the Veterans Benefits Administration.
-On June 3, 2017, 369,191 applications were listed under the claims inventory category.
-Claims inventory numbers fell slightly for the third consecutive month this year, according to the June 2017 veterans disability benefits statistics report.
-Any reduction in total VA disability claims should be encouraging to qualified veterans, as it may indicate faster approval times for much-needed monthly benefits.
+Both pension and compensation claims waiting for a determination decision from the VA are included in each month’s statistical report from the Veterans Benefits Administration.
+On June 3, 2017, at least 369,191 applications were in the claims inventory category.
+Claims inventory numbers fell slightly for the third consecutive month, according to the June 2017 veterans disability benefits statistics report.
+Any reduction in total VA disability claims should be encouraging to qualified veterans.
+That’s because it may indicate faster approval times for much-needed monthly benefits.

 - As of June 3, 2017: 369,191